intellij-dlanguage/intellij-dlanguage/README.md

 support, debugging and the full reference support that provides go to declaration and go to implementation etc. There are certainly more.

-This plugin is being developed for IntelliJ IDEA.
-JetBrains assert that the plugin should also be able to work in CLion.
-However currently the plugin assumes Dub as the build support, whereas CLion requires CMake.
-Work is planned but all help will be welcome.
+This plugin is being developed for IntelliJ IDEA however it should be able to work in other Jetbrains IDE's including CLion (although you may need to compile from source with a few minor code changes).
+We do intend to support CLion in a future release.

 This plugin is being developed purely by a few volunteers in their spare time – unless someone can provide some better funded resource to work on this.
 It is a project that will span years not weeks.
 Please support the project by using the plugin and feeding back your experiences by raising issues for feedback, feature requests and bugs.
 Even better get involved and submit pull requests.

 ## Latest Updates

+* July 2017 - v1.13 is about to be released and will likely be the last version to support IntelliJ 2017.1.*, future releases will be for IntelliJ 2017.2 and above
 * March 2017 – Released v1.12 to add compatibility with IntelliJ 2017.1 (#139)
-* December 2016 – New features are in progress.
-In the meantime version 1.11 of the plugin adds compatibility with IntelliJ 2016.3.
+* December 2016 – v1.11 of the plugin adds compatibility with IntelliJ 2016.3.
 * 9th January 2016 – Fixed some bugs and working towards getting more of the IntelliJ features working.
-* 27th December 2015 – Fixed DCD bugs and added dub init wizard to dub project creation.
-* 25th December 2015 – Added code formatting with DFmt.
-* 24th December 2015 – Added Syntax highlighting, DCD autocompletion, dub compile checking and Dscanner annotation.
-* 23rd December 2015 – Released an early test version to the IntelliJ plugin repository.
-* 9th December 2015 – First pass of the BNF grammar complete with extensive tests – the next step is to move onto basic syntax highlighting.
-* 21st October 2015 – Work has begun to re-organize and track the upcoming work as well as initial work on the BNF grammar.
-* 7th October 2015 – A complete re-write of the parser using the grammarkit plugin for IntelliJ has been started.
-This will overcome the terrible performance issues caused by the integration of the DDT parser and will enable a longer term view of complete language support and lots of cool features that are just not possible to add in any other way.
-* 29th March 2015 – Using the DDT parser/lexer with IntelliJ has to jump through many hoops to work correctly, or efficiently, IntelliJ doesn't make it easy to use external parsers directly.
-The only option is to write a BNF grammer and JFlex lexer.

 ## Installation

-[Download](https://www.jetbrains.com/idea/) and install IntelliJ Community Edition (Free) or Ultimate (Paid) From IntelliJ go to Preferences > Plugins > Browse Repositories and search For "D Language" – you will see 2 plugins – Choose the *DLanguage* one and click install and then click restart IntelliJ
+[Download](https://www.jetbrains.com/idea/) and install IntelliJ Community Edition (Free) or Ultimate (Paid) From IntelliJ go to Preferences > Plugins > Browse Repositories and search For "D Language" (**you will see 2 plugins, Choose the DLanguage one**) then click install and restart IntelliJ

-You can also download the plugin jar to your local disk
-here: [Jetbrains plugin repository](https://plugins.jetbrains.com/plugin/8115?pr=) and then in IntelliJ go to Preferences > Plugins > Install plugin from disk and choose the jar you downloaded
+You can also download the plugin jar to your local disk directly from the [Jetbrains plugin repository](https://plugins.jetbrains.com/plugin/8115?pr=) and then in IntelliJ go to Preferences > Plugins > Install plugin from disk and choose the jar you downloaded

 ![installation](https://github.com/intellij-dlanguage/intellij-dlanguage/raw/master/.README/install.png)